racker/service-registry-docs/Integration-Instructions.md

 * Add service(s) to the session.
 * Heartbeat the session to maintain it.

-Once you've done those things, you'll have a session in Cloud Service Registry with a service attached to it, and you will be able to utilize features such as the Events feed, which contains events for when a service has joined, when a session has timed out, and more.
+Once you've done those things, you'll have a session in Rackspace Service Registry with a service attached to it, and you will be able to utilize features such as the Events feed, which contains events for when a service has joined, when a session has timed out, and more.